joelmoniz/DepthNets/FaceWarper/README.md

 ## Warp command format

+This section presents the command format used to send warp commands to FaceWarperServer.
+These are implementation details that are not necessary to understand if you just want to use the supplied FaceWarperClient package or the supplied execution script 'warp_dataset.py'.
+It is useful is you want to implement a new client.

+The FaceWarperServer listens on the standard input for warping commands.
 Each warping command is a space delimited line containing the following information, in order:

-1. source texture file path
+1. source image file path
-2. keypoint file path
+2. source 2D keypoint file path
-3. depth file path
+3. source keypoint depth file path
 4. affine transform file path
-5. destination image file path
+5. output image path

+Once the server has finished processing the command, it writes "ready" on a new line on the standard output to notify the client that it is ready to receive a new warping command.